To Blog or Not to Blog

 What convinced me to start writing?

-I have come to realise that no matter what age you are in the development community, you are somewhat young and inexperienced because it is a forever changing, fast moving industry.
+I have come to realise that no matter what age you are in the development community, you are somewhat young and inexperienced because it is a forever changing, fast-moving industry.
 Whether you've got 20 years of experience or 1 year and 8 months experience, if a new web framework was released tomorrow, you would both be inexperienced to it and relatively young to the framework's lifecycle.
 However, it is a given that the person with 20 years of experience would have seen many more frameworks, therefore would have more experience in recognising framework patterns, but that is OK.
-Never compare youself to others, no matter who they are because you are on your own journey and they are on their's.
+Never compare yourself to others, no matter who they are because you are on your own journey and they are on their's.

 I always had the fear I would write something wrong, but it's just a blog, there's no right or wrong answer, it's just your thoughts, not everyone has to agree.
 You have to be ready to accept any feedback.
 It would be a different story if it were writing documentation, but it's not.